 3. Breeding Dogs: A Practical Guide

-Patsy Hollings wrote this book for newcomers in the breeding industry, whether they are in it for for the pleasure of rearing dogs at home or with a view to exhibiting.
-She puts an emphasis on the duties and responsibilities involved in creating a genetically-sound dog that will require a healthy existence, a thorough socialisation and the commitment of its new owners for most of their own lives.
+Patsy Hollings wrote this book for newcomers in the breeding industry, whether they are in it for the pleasure of rearing dogs at home or with a view to exhibiting.
+She puts an emphasis on the duties and responsibilities involved in creating a genetically-sound dog that will require a healthy existence, thorough socialization and the commitment of its new owners for most of their own lives.

 THIS BOOK IS FOR… inexperienced dog breeders eager to learn the breeding basics about working with a dog stock